FROM HEATHER ...

 I then got to meet the incredible, brave Mellor sisters – Livia and Magda, and hear their story and that of their sister, Cibi.
 After reading The Tattooist of Auschwitz, the family reached out to me as they knew Lale and Gita.
 I just had to meet them and flew to Israel as soon as I could.
 That was when the family shared their incredible story, which I was so honoured to be able to bring to readers in Three Sisters.

 My next novel, Sisters under the Rising Sun, tells the story of a group of women from Australia, England, the Netherlands and beyond, who were captured by the Imperial Japanese Army in 1942 and held in brutal conditions in a camp in the Indonesian jungle.
 Based mainly upon the real-life experiences of Australian nurse Sister Nesta James and English musician Norah Chambers, Sisters under the Rising Sun explores the powerful bonds of sisterhood of over 500 hundred women who struggled and survived together for nearly four years.
 It is an honour to be entrusted by the families of these incredible women to tell their story.
-The book publishes globally in September 2023 and I can’t wait to share it with you all.
+I can’t wait to share it with you all

 THE STORY OF THE THREE SISTERS

 The family of Cibi, Livia and Magda share the story of how Three Sisters came to be told by Heather Morris